Let MTV EMAs Host Becky G Take You Inside The Show

 Although Becky now has sweat on her brow to show it — she was in rehearsals just an hour prior, strutting through flames and practicing her moves with dozens of backup dancers.
 Even amid a mass of shaking bodies, it’s impossible to forget that Becky G is the star.
 That’s why we had to chat with her.

-Refinery29 caught up with Becky, whose first album, Santa Mala, was released last month, amid the controlled madness on top of her hotel.
+Refinery29 caught up with Becky, whose first album, Mala Santa, was released last month, amid the controlled madness on top of her hotel.
 She told us some of the best secrets of the MTV EMAs, how she’s celebrating her Latinidad in Spain, and so how one removes leather pants after a day in the Spanish heat.

 Refinery29: Tell me what your first album name means?